Configure Microsoft Entra Connect for Teams and Skype for Business

 Multiple deployments of Skype for Business Server in multiple forests.
 Provided certain requirements are met, organizations can consolidate these multiple deployments into a single Microsoft 365 organization.

-If user accounts and Skype for Business are all hosted in a single forest, you must ensure that Azure AD Connect is configured to synchronize users from this forest into Azure AD.
-By default, the appropriate attributes will automatically be synchronized into Azure Active Directory.
+If user accounts and Skype for Business are all hosted in a single forest, you must ensure that Microsoft Entra Connect is configured to synchronize users from this forest into Microsoft Entra ID.
+By default, the appropriate attributes will automatically be synchronized into Microsoft Entra ID.
 Customers are advised against modifying the built-in synchronization rules and/or connectors that manage the configuration (which is not possible from the installation wizard).

 Multiple forests with one Skype for Business deployment